rails/rails/guides/source/3_2_release_notes.md

 * form\_for is changed to use "#{action}\_#{as}" as the css class and id if `:as` option is provided.
 Earlier versions used "#{as}\_#{action}".

-* `ActionController::ParamsWrapper` on ActiveRecord models now only wrap `attr_accessible` attributes if they were set.
+* `ActionController::ParamsWrapper` on Active Record models now only wrap `attr_accessible` attributes if they were set.
 If not, only the attributes returned by the class method `attribute_names` will be wrapped.
 This fixes the wrapping of nested attributes by adding them to `attr_accessible`.

 * Log "Filter chain halted as CALLBACKNAME rendered or redirected" every time a before callback halts.